Weinstein defense can use governor's wife's email at trial

 "Of all things you'd think a woman that is raped by Harvey Weinstein wouldn't do, it's ask him how to deal with a sex scandal," Werksman said.

-Deputy District Attorney Marlene Martinez, arguing for the prosecution, said "I'm not sure how Mr. Werksman knows" how a rape victim would behave.
+Deputy District Attorney Marlene Martinez responded: "I'm not sure how Mr. Werksman knows" how a rape victim would behave.

 "They do not react in a matter how someone who has not been raped would think," Martinez said.